nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.
+An example of how the components interact with each other upon user input is given in the sequence diagram below.
+The user input in this example is `delete 1`:

 ![Sequence Diagram of the Architecture](images/ArchitectureSequenceDiagram.png)

-The sections below give more details of each component.
+The sections below give more details about each individual component.

 ### UI component